After a night of destruction, Hurricane Michael finally weakens to a tropical storm

 Michael roared ashore near Mexico Beach about 1 p.m. central time Wednesday, becoming the most powerful storm to ever strike the Panhandle and the fourth strongest to make landfall in the U.S.

-After crashing ashore in Mexico Beach, a quaint low-slung beach town with a population of just 1,200, Michael plowing inland with powerful winds and storm surge.
+After crashing ashore in Mexico Beach, a quaint low-slung beach town with a population of just 1,200 in one of the most remote corners of Florida, Michael plowed inland with powerful winds and storm surge.
 Waters crested rooftops and washed out roads.
 Parts of U.S. Highway 98, the main east-west road connecting the Panhandle, were impassable.

 The smell of natural gas permeated the predawn air amid piles of debris and destroyed homes.

-A landscape that once drew vacationers to its secluded beaches was littered with refrigerators, toilets and staircases no longer connected to houses.
+A landscape that once drew vacationers to secluded beaches was littered with refrigerators, toilets and staircases no longer connected to houses.
 Cars and SUV’s were tossed from the highway.
-Houses were cracked open to reveal sodden furniture and the wrecked belongings of their inhabitants.
+Houses were cracked open to reveal sodden furniture and wrecked belongings.

 In Apalachicola about 35 miles to the southeast and just inside the perimeter for hurricane winds, a tidal gauge recorded water at 8.55 feet before 7 p.m.
 Wednesday.
 At a boat ramp in Spring Creek, water crested at 7.72 feet.